Northeast Asia: Economy

 Northeast Asia is one of the most important economic regions of the world, accounting for 25.3% of the world's nominal GDP in 2019, which is slightly larger than the United States.
 It is also one of the major political centers and has significant influence on international relations.

 By the end of the 1990s, Northeast Asia had a share of 12% of the global energy consumption, with a strong increasing trend.

 By 2030, the major economic growth in the region is expected to double or triple this share.

 Biogeography

-In biogeography, Northeast Asia generally refers roughly to the area spanning the Japanese archipelago, the Korean peninsula, Northeast China, and the Russian Far East between Lake Baikal in southern Siberia and the Pacific Ocean.
+In biogeography, Northeast Asia generally refers roughly to the area spanning the Japanese archipelago, the Korean peninsula, Northeast China, The Mongolian Plateau and the Russian Far East between Lake Baikal in southern Siberia and the Pacific Ocean.

 Northeast Asia is mainly covered by temperate forest, taiga, and the Eurasian Steppe, while tundra is found in the region's far north.
 Summer and winter temperatures are highly contrasted.
 It is also a mountainous area.